Aspoz/Sweet-iOS-Docs/_posts/2015-01-12-storyboard-loginviewcontroller.md

 ### 3.1 Elements:
 `Email`
-The Email field is styled with the attributes inspector and has a referencing outlet named `txtUsername` in the corresponding viewcontroller.
+The Email `UITextField` is styled with the attributes inspector and has a referencing outlet named 'txtUsername' in the corresponding viewcontroller.

 `Password`
-The Password field is styled with the attributes inspector and has a referencing outlet named `txtPassword` in the corresponding viewcontroller.
+The Password `UITextField` is styled with the attributes inspector and has a referencing outlet named 'txtPassword' in the corresponding viewcontroller.

 `LOG IN`
-The LOG IN button is styled with the attributes inspector and in his viewcontroller and has a referencing outlet named `loginButton` in the corresponding viewcontroller.
-It also has an event, named 'Touch Up Inside' and is used as IBAFunction called signinTapped in the corresponding viewcontroller.
+The LOG IN `UIButton` is styled with the attributes inspector and in his viewcontroller and has a referencing outlet named 'loginButton' in the corresponding viewcontroller.
+It also has an event, named 'Touch Up Inside' and is used as `IBAFunction` called 'signinTapped' in the corresponding viewcontroller.

 ### 3.2 Segues:

-Modal segue with identifier `loginSuccess` to Navigation Controller (LOG IN button).
+Modal segue with identifier 'loginSuccess' to Navigation Controller (LOG IN `UIButton`).